Gigih3-0-FS-SDG-3-B/Front-End/website-elderly/README.md

 ### Prerequisites

 - Node.js should be installed.
-- Package manager such as npm or yarn should be installed.
+- Package manager such as npm or yarn should be installed (in this project I used npm).

 ## Installation
 1. Clone the Repository